 \emph{\textbf{1) Walking out of a Complex Maze:}}

-In this experiment, TIE has to navigate a complex maze with tremendous obstacles, sharp turnings, and an unavoidable barricade.
+In this experiment, the TABV has to navigate a complex maze with high obstacles (about $60cm$ in height), sharp turnings (the largest of which reaches $180^{\circ}$), and an unavoidable barricade.
 The velocity limit is set to be $0.8m/s$.
-It turns out that TIE manages to walk out of this maze, and it remains in terrestrial locomotion except when it flies over the unavoidable barricade.
+It turns out that the TABV manages to walk out of this maze, and it remains in terrestrial locomotion except when it flies over the unavoidable barricade.
 This result is as expected because terrestrial locomotion is preferable due to better PU.

 \emph{\textbf{2) Flying vs Rolling:}} This experiment presents quantitative PU comparisons between terrestrial and aerial locomotion.
 The experimental scene is complicated as well because of tortuous paths and a great many obstacles.
 However, it is set to be passable for both terrestrial and aerial locomotion.
-In the experiment, TIE passes through the environment in terrestrial and aerial locomotion with the same velocity limit $1m/s$, respectively.
+In the experiment, the TABV passes through the environment in terrestrial and aerial locomotion with the same velocity limit $1m/s$, respectively.
 The normalized thrust curve is depicted in Fig.\ref{pic:thrust_compare}.
 The average thrust is $0.138$ in terrestrial locomotion and $0.522$ in aerial locomotion.
-That is, TIE passes this challenging test in both locomotion modes, but requires about only a quarter as much thrust in terrestrial locomotion as in the aerial one.
+That is, the TABV passes this challenging test in both locomotion modes, but requires about only a quarter as much thrust in terrestrial locomotion as in the aerial one.
 We also experimentally measure that the corresponding energy consumption ratio is approximately $\mathbf{1 : 7}$.
 This result highlights the great advantage of terrestrial locomotion in PU.

 \emph{\textbf{3) Moving through Winding Tunnels:}} We perform aggressive flight and rolling tests in this experiment to present the proposed system's high mobility even in autonomous navigation.
 Two winding tunnels are set for the flight and rolling test, respectively.
-The end of each tunnel is outside TIE's sensing range, so TIE needs to replan in time and turn quickly to pass the test.
-As a result, TIE can travel back and forth through the tunnels with a velocity up to $2m/s$ in aerial locomotion and $1.8m/s$ in terrestrial locomotion.
+The end of each tunnel is outside the TABV's sensing range, so it needs to replan in time and turn quickly to pass the test.
+As a result, the TABV can travel back and forth through the tunnels with a velocity up to $2m/s$ in aerial locomotion and $1.8m/s$ in terrestrial locomotion.
 The results are comparable with state-of-the-art autonomous quadrotor systems in \cite{boyu2019ral, zhou2020ego, ye2020tgk}.